 Note that the basic input information that needs to be provided to these schemes is that of a pairwise comparison on a single criterion dimension (the output of UC-PW-EV).
 Indeed, this will be in most case the basic building block upon which the recommendation can be build.
-There is however a different type of scheme that would aggregate instead intrinsic valuations of both actions: that would be the case of argument-based
+There is however a different type of scheme that would aggregate instead intrinsic valuations of both actions: that would be the case of argument-based aggregation procedures that take as input sets of arguments "pro" and "con".
+Clearly, the basic argument scheme required will be different here, for it needs to provide an intrinsic evaluation of the action.

-Premises remises a set of criteria a linear order on the set of criteria $h_1 > h_2 > ::: > h_n$ a set of pairwise evaluation of actions $a$ and $b$ a is strictly better than b on $h_i$ a i b a is indifferent to b on $h_j$ for any $j < i$ a ' $j b$ when $j < i$ Conclusion there are good reasons to support $a$ is at least as good as $b$ a b Table 4.
-Scheme for Argument from the lexicographic method (PR-AG (lex))
+Premises a set of criteria $fh_1;h_2;;h_ng$ a linear order on the set of criteria $h_1 > h_2 > ::: > h_n$ a set of pairwise evaluation of actions a and b a is strictly better than b on h_i a i b a is indifferent to b on h_j for any $j < i$ a' j b when $j < i$ Conclusion there are good reasons to support a is at least as good as b a b